OE100/LuckyDice/LuckyDice/thunderstore/README.md

 - Write what each event does

 # Releases:

+# 0.3.0 - Game version v47 & Fixes
+- Fix: Enemies spawned outside should now behave correctly even if they aren't meant to be spawned outside.
+- Transpiler: Special fix for jesters that are spawned outside.
+- Fix: TTT event now cancels correctly when there's 1 player instead of crashing the game. (for the single players)

 # 0.2.1 - Fixes
 - Fix: Trying to solve a bug causing non-host players to not be able to activate the dice.